-Common Ground High School, Urban Farm, and Environmental Education Center is seeking nominations for our 7th Annual Environmental Leader in Residence.
-The residency is planned for a week in April 2020 (starting March 30, April 7, or April 20), with some flexibility based on the leader’s preference and availability.
+Common Ground High School, Urban Farm, and Environmental Education Center are seeking nominations for our 8th Annual Environmental Leader in Residence.
+The residency will start in April 2021 with some flexibility based on the leader’s preference and availability.

 Past leaders in residence have included: